zachleat/zachleat.com/_posts/2020-11-25-layout-shift.md

     src: ./web/img/posts/layout-shift/layout-shifts.png
     alt: 'Graph of Layout Shifts: previous has .35 and new has 0'
 ---
+_Updated on 17 November 2023 to simplify the CSS to use `:defined`_

 On the Netlify web site, we have a little banner that appears at the top to drive traffic to new and exciting things happening in Netlify-land.

 <div class="livedemo livedemo-mixed livedemo-auto" data-demo-label="Announcement Banner">{% image imageAttr.banner %}</div>